 - If the display mode of the monitor is set to [For viewfinder], the display mode will switch to [Display All Info.] when movie shooting starts.

-- Use PlayMemories Home when importing XAVC S movies, AVCHD movies, and MP4 movies to a computer.
+- Use PlayMemories Home when importing XAVC S movies and AVCHD movies to a computer.